Seth Warner: Legacy

-Seth Warner has always been in the shadow of the more flamboyant Ethan Allen, although he has gained some recognition.
+Seth Warner's achievements has been overshadowed by the more colorful Ethan Allen, although he has gained some valid recognition for his accomplishments.

 The state of Vermont eventually granted 2,000 acres (8 km^{2}) in the northeast corner of Vermont, still called Warner's Grant, to his family The grant, also called Warner's Gore, remains uninhabited and undeveloped.

 Prominent nineteenth-century Vermont writers, including Rowland E. Robinson, argued that in honoring its early heroes the state had neglected Warner.
 Under the fictional name of Charles Warrington, Warner was the hero of the popular romance The Green Mountain Boys, published in 1839 by Daniel Pierce Thompson.
 In the preface to the second edition of this novel, Thompson wrote that if he could he would make several changes "particularly in the appellation of one of the most conspicuous personages, Charles Warrington, whose prototype was intended to be the chivalrous Colonel Seth Warner."

 A 21-foot tall granite obelisk honoring Warner was dedicated on the town green in Roxbury, Connecticut, in 1859.
 Warner’s remains were reburied beneath the memorial.

 In the late 1800s, the Bennington Battle Monument was built.
 In 1911, a statue of Warner was placed on the monument grounds.
 The likeness of the statue is imaginary, as no portrait or other illustration of Warner was made during his life.

 The site of Warner's Bennington house is designated by a commemorative marker.

 The United States Army's Large Tug MOD (LT-128 Class) 5500 HP tugboat number LT-806 is named the COL Seth Warner.